TelepathicGrunt/TACT/README.txt

 - Added config option to adjust how many arrows Dreadbow will spawn per arrow type.

-- Added config options to change health and attack damage for nearly all Alex's Caves mobs.
+- Added config options to change health, armor, and attack damage for nearly all Alex's Caves mobs.

 - Added configs to control the recharge and depletion rate of Subterranodon's flight meter.